nschoch/nschoch.github.io/_pages/advising.md

 ---

 ### My approach
-I make my 15-years of commercial lending experience available to real estate investors, financial institutions, and other professionals looking for answers to their commercial real estate financing and investment questions.
-This is especially helpful for investors that already have capital sources and just need an experienced, independent perspective to help them review capital sources, loan terms, and process.
+I make my 15-years of commercial lending experience available to real estate investors looking to answer their commercial real estate financing and investment questions.
+This is especially helpful for investors that are comfortable working with lenders and just need an experienced, independent perspective on capital sources, loan terms, and process.
 My motivation is to help investors who want to finance their own properties.

 ## Do it yourself...